moschan/react-native-simple-radio-button/README.md

 ### buttonWrapStyle
 Custom style for view of button's outside

+### accessible
+indicates accessibility for the radio button input component

+### accessibilityLabel
+used to set accessibilityLabel (content description / label for Android) for the radio button input component

+### testID
+used to set testID (id / name for iOS) for the radio button input component

 # RadioButtonLabel
 ### labelHorizontal
 If you pass true, the button and label will be aligned horizontally.